shahil5z/ATS-Resume-Scoring-System/README.md

 5. **Language Support**: Currently optimized for English resumes; other languages may have reduced accuracy.

-## Contributing

-We welcome contributions to improve the ATS Resume Scoring System!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ### Development Guidelines

 - Follow PEP 8 style guidelines